MinhThuanPhung/Brazilian-Olist-ECommerce-store-Sales-trend-and-customer-behavior-analysis/README.md

 #### **1. Champion**

-1. Exclusive VIP or Loyalty Programs: Offer premium perks, priority delivery, and special services.
-2. Upsell/Cross-sell High-End Products: These customers are more willing to spend more per order.
+1. Upsell/Cross-sell High-End Products: These customers are more willing to spend more per order.
-3. Personalized Communication: Send tailored emails on Mondays and Thursdays — their most active days.
-4. Flexible Installment Plans: Since they tend to prefer paying in multiple installments, offer more options.
+2. Flexible Installment Plans: Since they tend to prefer paying in multiple installments, offer more options.

 #### **2. Loyal Customers**

 1. Improve Delivery Speed: Faster delivery can increase review scores and satisfaction.
-2. Targeted Discounts on Buying Days: Offer deals on Mondays and Tuesdays, especially in the afternoon/evening.
-3. Encourage Higher Spending: Bundle products or offer tiered discounts for larger carts.
+2. Encourage Higher Spending: Bundle products or offer tiered discounts for larger carts.
-4. Introduce Potential Products: Suggest products like telephony or watch_gift to diversify their interests.

 #### **3. New Customers**

-1. Welcome Campaign: Send onboarding emails with guides, product recommendations, and discounts on the next order.
-2. Post-Purchase Care: Follow up with satisfaction surveys and personalized product suggestions.
-3. Early-Bird Offers: Provide special discounts during the first week after purchase.
+1. Recommendation high_end products

 #### **4. At Risk Customers**

-1. Automated Win-Back Campaigns: Use email or SMS to send personalized offers and reminders.
-2. Focus on Delivery Improvement: Faster and more reliable shipping is key.
+1. Focus on Delivery Improvement: Faster and more reliable shipping is key.
-3. Customer Feedback: Run simple surveys to understand why they left.

 #### **5. Low-Value Customers**

-1. Regular Promotions: Offer seasonal discounts or product bundles to drive engagement.
-2. Popular Product Suggestions: Recommend top-selling items like bed bath table, sport_leisure, etc.
+1. Post-Purchase Care: Follow up with satisfaction surveys to increase review score
+2. Offer Expedited shipping Options with voucher